arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 #heading("Synthesis", supplement: "Chapter") <synthesis>

-#show quote: it => {
-  set par(first-line-indent: 1em,hanging-indent:1em)
-  it
-}

 There is a growing body of literature that focusses on uncertainty in disease transmission; from incorporating viral dynamics into mechanistic models of disease @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024, to accounting for reporting and testing uncertainty in estimates of the _real-time_ reproduction number ($R_"t"$) @pitzerImpactChangesDiagnostic2021.
-In this dissertation I demonstrate how the classification of continuous infectious disease variables is both essential to inferences about disease dynamics and their underlying systems, and results in compounding uncertainty that limits our predictive and detection abilities for outbreaks.
+In this dissertation I demonstrate how the classification of continuous infectious disease variables is both essential to inferences about disease dynamics and their underlying systems, and results in compounding uncertainty that limits our detection and predictive abilities for outbreaks.
 This work has already shown relevance and impact, helping inform the target product profile (TPP) of a potential future rapid diagnostic test (RDT) for measles in outbreak surveillance settings @20240613_tpp_measles_rubell_FV_EN.

 == Discretization of Risk Groups

 In the first half of my dissertation I explore mechanisms by which populations can be classified to understand the transmission of COVID-19 within and between Pennsylvania State University students and community members of its surrounding county (Center County).
-Clear definitions of risk and transmission groups provide a natural mechanism to explore the heterogeneity in infection that may exist in a population, as it is conceivable that the student and community cohorts differ with respect to many drivers of infection e.g., demography, contact rates, perceptions of infection risk, willingness to take preventative actions.
+Clear definitions of risk and transmission groups provide a natural mechanism to explore the heterogeneity in infection that may exist in a population.
+The differences with respect to many drivers of infection e.g., demography, contact rates, perceptions of infection risk, willingness to take preventative actions, between university students and county residents imply differences in risk.
-However, despite expectations that the high spatial proximity of these two well-defined groups in immunologically naive populations would overwhelm differences in other drivers of infection and result in similar exposure rates, substantial variation in outcomes was observed (Chapter 2).
+However, the high spatial proximity of these two well-defined groups that were both immunologically naive to an emerging pathogen might have overwhelmed differences in other drivers of infection, and resulted in similar exposure rates.
+We show that, contrary to the assumptions at the time, there was substantial variation in exposure in these geographically coincident populations (@d4a).
 This, supported by evidence that the Center County community experienced lower per-capita incidence rates than its 5 surrounding counties @bhartiLargeUniversityHigh2022, implies that intervention efforts by the University were able to minimize the risk of onward transmission from the student population.
 If between-group transmission did occur, it was likely transient in nature.
 Within the study body, the only factors associated with infection outcome were the recent contact with a known COVID-19 positive individual, and the attendance of gatherings.

 In light of these findings, we hypothesized that, in the absence of pharmaceutical interventions, seroprevalence differences were driven by heterogeneity in behavior.
 We also theorized that similar differences in infection rates may exist _within_ each cohort, with each group being inhomogeneous behaviorally.
-However, unlike in Chapter 2 where clearly-defined exposure groups were pre-existent, no clear demarcations within the cohorts existed.
+However, unlike in @d4a where clearly-defined exposure groups were pre-existent, no clear demarcations within the cohorts existed.
 To make inferences about the heterogeneity in transmission, I sought to categorize the student body with respect to a latent (unobservable) variable: risk behavior.
 Given behavioral survey data of intentions to adhere to non-pharmaceutical public health measures (PHMs), I clustered the students using Latent Class Analysis (LCA).
 Doing so returned a probability of class assignment for each individual, along with the propensity for each class (to intend) to follow or not follow each of the individual PHMs.
-Evaluating the observed seroprevalence on these strata demonstrated that the behavioral survey data were able to define meaningfully different groups with respect to both the student behaviors and their infection outcomes.
+Calculating the observed seroprevalence of these strata demonstrated that the behavioral survey data were able to define meaningfully different groups with respect to both the student behaviors and their infection outcomes.
 Through discretizing the population, it became possible to evaluate the potential effectiveness of interventions aimed at increasing adherence to PHMs.
 Defining risk behavior groups provided group-specific seroprevalence rates that could be used to parameterize a mathematical model of transmission.
 Doing so placed realistic bounds on the expected benefit of an intervention, which did not rely upon _a priori_ assumptions as to the intervention's effectiveness in reducing transmission.
-As a large proportion of the population were already in the most adherent group that always intended to follow public health guidance, interventions targets at them would serve no direct effect: their risk of transmission was dictated by interactions with less-adherent individuals.
+As a large proportion of the population were already in the most adherent group that always intended to follow public health guidance, interventions targeted at them would serve no direct effect: their risk of transmission was dictated by interactions with less-adherent individuals.

 If we are to design effective interventions, it is essential to first characterize the limits of what can realistically be achieved.
-For example, supplemental immunization activities aimed to minimize the effects of an outbreak, reactively or prospectively, are partially limited by the vaccination coverage that can be achieved.
+For example, supplemental immunization activities (SIAs) aimed to minimize the effects of an outbreak, reactively or prospectively, are partially limited by the vaccination coverage that can be achieved.
 While SIAs can achieve modest improvements over routine immunization coverage, individuals who are able to access the care provided by SIAs are more likely to also be individuals who can attend routine immunizations, minimizing the potential impact of inflated efforts through traditional mechanisms @portnoyImpactMeaslesSupplementary2018 @portnoyComparativeDistributionalImpact2020 @lesslerMeasuringPerformanceVaccination2011.
 Incorporating access and dose redundancy data can provide more realistic estimates on the effectiveness of future efforts.
 Similarly, incorporating behavioral information into epidemiological models can shed light on the potential effectiveness of vaccination campaigns.